 You already know about the benefits of saving in your workplace savings plan, like a 401(k).
-After all, saving money is great but saving in a tax-advantaged account is even better.
-You may be able to save more than you think—for many people, the annual contribution limit isn't the end of their tax-advantaged saving opportunities.
+But you may be able to save more than you think—for many people, the annual contribution limit isn't the end of their tax-advantaged saving opportunities.

-In 2022 you can save up to $20,500 in a tax-deferred or Roth workplace savings account* and if you're turning age 50 during the year, you can save $27,000 which includes $6,500 in catch-up contributions.
-There are no income caps on Roth contributions in a workplace savings account like a 401(k).
+Unlike Roth IRAs, there are no income caps on Roth contributions in a workplace savings account like a 401(k).
 Once you see that you will max out your contributions, you may want to consider making after-tax contributions as well.
 These are a third type of contribution to your workplace savings plan, in addition to pre-tax and Roth.

 One quick note about after-tax contributions—you may not have to wait until you’ve hit the annual contribution limit during the year to make them.
 After-tax contributions can be made at the same time as your regular contributions—just be sure that your after-tax contributions aren't set so high that they will prevent you from fully making pre-tax and Roth contributions first.
 Check with your plan administrator if the rules seem unclear.

 The IRS allows a total of up to $66,000 of employer and employee contributions to be saved in a 401(k) for 2023 (and an additional $7,500 in employee catch-up contributions for people age 50 and over).
 Here's what's included: